mahbubchula/XAI_TR/modules/02-research-problem-formulation/README.md

 ## 📋 Overview

-Turning your research question into a well-defined Machine Learning problem is the most critical step in AI research.
-This module teaches you how to identify research questions suitable for ML, define clear objectives and success metrics, and create a solid foundation for your AI project.
+Turning a research question into a well-defined Machine Learning (ML) problem is the most critical and foundational step in Artificial Intelligence research.
+Many AI projects fail—not because of poor models—but because the problem itself is vaguely defined, incorrectly framed, or misaligned with available data.
+This module focuses on helping learners avoid these pitfalls by teaching a structured, research-oriented approach to problem formulation.

+In this module, you will learn how to critically evaluate whether a research question truly benefits from Machine Learning, and how to transform broad, abstract ideas into precise, measurable, and actionable ML problems.
+You will explore how to identify the appropriate ML problem type (classification, regression, clustering, or anomaly detection), define clear objectives and success metrics, and align your research goals with data availability, ethical constraints, and explainability requirements.

+Beyond technical framing, this module emphasizes research thinking—helping you understand why certain problems are suitable for ML, what assumptions are being made, and how your formulation choices impact model design, evaluation, and interpretation.
+Special attention is given to Explainable AI (XAI) considerations, ensuring that your problem formulation supports transparency, trust, and real-world usability from the very beginning.

+By the end of this module, you will be able to produce a complete problem formulation document that serves as a blueprint for the rest of your AI research pipeline, including data collection, modeling, evaluation, and reporting.
+This module is designed to build strong conceptual foundations for students, researchers, and practitioners before they write a single line of code.
 **Duration:** 3-4 hours
 **Difficulty:** Beginner